 Erika has been building things for as long as she can remember -- first with Crystal Climbers and now through technology or a good old-fashioned handshake.
 She has spent the last 20+ years in positions ranging from Santa's Helper to pink-slip wielding acquisition manager to corporate spy.
 Somewhere in the midst of all that Plate & Pitchfork began as a summer project and a decade later, Erika is still building.
 Plate & Pitchfork has allowed her to hone a funky blend of culinary, technology and marketing expertise, while developing a keen awareness and understanding of the issues facing both the culinary & agricultural communities.
 She puts these skills to the test every day as she builds Plate & Pitchfork from a simple farm dinner series to an organization that brings complex issues to the fore so that together, as a community, we can create a healthy, economically viable and delicious place to live.
 When she's not washing dishes, pouring over land use policies, or supporting farmers and ranchers in developing ways to grow their businesses, you'll find Erika and her rambunctious labrador hiking, foraging, and delivering freshly baked sweets to friends.
 The Plate & Pitchfork Crew

 Each Plate & Pitchfork event is staffed by an amazing group of individuals who are passionately committed to making Oregon a better place to live.
 Amidst our ranks we have accountants, college students, account executives, technical product developers, product & process engineers.
-They aren't necessarily the folks you'd expect to be serving dinner or washing dishes, but every summer that's precisely what they do -- and for that we are ever grateful.Photographers
+They join us every summer to serve dinner, wash dishes, schlep tables on their weekends and we are ever grateful for their support.Photographers

 The photos and video you see on this site and in our various promotions come from Erika and a number of talented individuals who have graciously spent time with us in the field.
 Learn more about these terrific photographers by following the links below.Josh Chang